Practical things

 Things to note before the camp

-• Campers and counselors are insured for accidents.
+- Campers and counselors are insured for accidents.
 This means that in case of an accident the insurance covers the medical costs and the broken property.
+Note for campers who have a permanent address outside Finland and/or who do not have a Finnish social security number: the accident insurance provided by Protu only covers campers during the camp days.
+It is not a travel insurance.

-• There is no overcompassing limit to how many guests you can invite to the ending ceremony unless it is mentioned in the camp invitation letter.
+- There is no overcompassing limit to how many guests you can invite to the ending ceremony unless it is mentioned in the camp invitation letter.
 At the end of the ceremony there is a lunch, which costs 12 € for adult guests and 8 € for guests under 12 years of age.
-(In summer 2022 ending ceremonies will not be organised due to COVID)

 Camp hygiene